tabbykatz/resume/README.md

 **Software Engineer 2**

+- Platformizing Verifications for myriad products, navigating challenges and coordinating with cross-functional teams.
+- Contributing to critical security and compliance projects.
-- Designing improvements for the instant approval flow.
+- Designing improvements for credit decisioning, improving system reliability and confidence in rule updates for instant approval decisions.
-- Collaborating on the effort to break up the monolith, define our domains, and build gRPC APIs.
+- Collaborating to break up a Rails monolith, define our domains, and build gRPC APIs.
 - Assisting other products with seamless integration into our services.
+- Identifying and resolving critical blockers and technical challenges with a direct impact on company metrics.

-**Software Engineer**
+**Software Engineer 1**

 - Implemented third-party vendor integration for instant approval and fraud prevention.
 - Conducted experiments to optimize verifications, enhancing efficiency.